pymanga/website/web/content/en/docs/getting_started/First_applications_of_pyMANGA.md

 ## Setup without OpenGeoSys

-> Here, we explain how to run the simple pyMANGA setup 'SimpleBettina' from our [benchmark gallery](https://github.com/jbathmann/pyMANGA/tree/master/Benchmarks/ModuleBenchmarks/GrowthAndDeath/SimpleBettina).
+> Here, we explain how to run a simple pyMANGA setup
+> In this setup, 10 black mangrove trees grow at seawater salinity.
+> Tree growth follows the BETTINA approach.
+> Model output is written to the folder 'ModelOutput' in the same directory.
-> More information on our benchmarks can be found [here](/docs/benchmarks/).
+> More examples can be found [here](/docs/benchmarks/) and in our [benchmark gallery](https://github.com/jbathmann/pyMANGA/tree/master/Benchmarks/ModuleBenchmarks/).

 First you have to use the console interface again to navigate to the file location of the **pyMANGA** main level.
 Entering then for **Windows**